fadallar/terraform-azurerm-avd-scaling-plan/examples/01_base_testcase/README.md

 - Creates the following module dependencies
     - Resource Group
     - Log Analytics workspace
-- Creates an Azure Virtual Desktop Workspace --> module "avdworkspace" which also
+- Creates an Azure Virtual Desktop Hostpool
-    - Set the default diagnostics settings (All Logs and metric) whith a Log Analytics workspace as destination
+- Creates a Role definition and assign it to the Azure Virtual Desktop service principal
+- Creates a AVD Scaling plan

 <!-- BEGIN_AUTOMATED_TF_DOCS_BLOCK -->